weezel/scripts/README.md

 #Scripts to be used with Unix

 ###external_disp.sh
 xrandr helper script for Xorg.
-Eases the second display usage.
+Eases the secondary display usage.

 ###netchoose.sh
 Easier way to use WLAN devices in OpenBSD.